Foster G. McGaw Prize for Excellence in Community Service

 - Commitment: The entire organization, including governance, administration, and patient care staff, is involved on an ongoing basis in the organization's community service plan and/or initiatives.

-- Partnerships: Has alliances with the community, including physicians, other health-related organizations, business, and government, to identify and meet community health needs.
+- Partnerships: Has alliances with the community, including physicians, other health-related organizations, business, social services, and government, to identify and meet community health needs.

 Breadth and Depth of Initiatives: The